 Social Security disability benefits provide financial help to individuals who have been unable to work for at least a year due to a serious medical condition.
-Our Social Security disability attorney fights in order to secure your benefits.
+Our Kentucky Social Security disability attorney fights in order to secure your benefits.

 There are two federal programs for obtaining disability benefits through the Social Security Administration.
 Social Security disability insurance benefits (SSDI) are available to individuals who have a previous work history and have earned sufficient work credits.
-Individuals who meet stated income guideliens receive Supplemental security income (SSI).
+Individuals who meet stated income guidelines receive Supplemental security income (SSI).
 In addition, disability benefits can be available to spouses and children.

 When you first file a Social Security disability claim, a state agency disability examiner will make the initial determination on your case.
 If denied, your claim will be reviewed at the reconsideration stage.
 Many Social Security disability claims are routinely denied at the initial and reconsideration stages, and individuals must wait for an administrative hearing so that an administrative law judge can evaluate their claim.
 It can take more than a year to wait for a hearing.

-At the administrative hearing you will be allowed to present further medical evidence, have witnesses testify on your behalf, and offer your own testimony relating to your work limitations and why you are unable to work.
-A Social Security disability attorney can advocate your interests at the administrative hearing and present a well-reasoned argument based on medical evidence and relevant law.
-Our Social Security disability attorney can also help to determine if the Social Security Administration overlooked medical evidence that supports a finding a disability, whether the agency fully considered all of your physical and mental limitations in deciding your claim.
+At the administrative hearing, you will be allowed to present further medical evidence, have witnesses testify on your behalf, and offer your own testimony relating to your work limitations and why you are unable to work.
+A Kentucky Social Security disability attorney can advocate your interests at the administrative hearing and present a well-reasoned argument based on medical evidence and the relevant law.
+Our Social Security disability lawyer can also help to determine if the Social Security Administration overlooked medical evidence that supports a finding a disability, whether the agency fully considered all of your physical and mental limitations in deciding your claim.
 Additionally, our Social Security disability attorney can assist with gathering recent medical reports and medical opinion evidence that can strengthen your case record.

 The Social Security Administration (SSA) applies a five-step evaluation process in determining whether you will receive disability benefits.
 You will need to provide medical evidence showing a physical or mental condition (an impairment) that imposes significant limitations in your ability to perform basic work tasks.
 These work tasks include the ability to stand; walk; sit; lift; carry; handle; hear; see; understand and remember instructions; use proper judgment; react appropriately with supervisors, coworkers, and the general public; and respond to changes in a routine work environment.